Stand-Up Comedian

 How much material do you need to be a comic?
 I know you always add jokes, especially if your humor is more topical, but do you change the bulk of your routine every week? every month? every year?

-Asked by Vingold about 11 years ago
+Asked by Vingold over 11 years ago

 It just depends.
 Jay Leno has been doing the same stand up set for 25 years.
 Jerry Seinfeld has been doing the same jokes for years as well.
 Louis CK has been doing a new hour every year for the past five years.
 There are arguments for both sides.
 Jokes that are done for years at a time, become very polished, very strong, yet can feel lame to the performer and any audience member that has seen them before.
 Brand new jokes can not be as polished, maybe lack a few more tag or punchlines.